Onefootball/onefootball.github.io/_posts/2015-10-27-resetting-data-after-each-ui-test.md

 }
 ```

 But as you can see, you can set `launchArguments` which allows you to set custom arguments that can be read when the application starts and based on that, the application can remove its content and settings.
-So we can easily in the `setUp()` method pass an argument.
+So we can easily pass an argument to the `setUp()` method.

 ```swift
 let application = XCUIApplication()